xnell90/Music-Genre-Classifier/README.md

 # Music Genre Classifier (Command Line Interface)

 This repository demonstrates how you can use a convolutional neural network to classify a song's genre.
-As of now, the model development phase is completed.
+As of now, the model development phase is completed, and the CLI verison of the app is now available.

-Note: This is the command line interface version of the app.
-To use it, simply run the **app.py** file
+Note: To use it, simply run the **app.py** file.